davidmathei/ceusdosul-site/content/tours/children.en.md

 <!--more-->

-The event is held in Portuguese and English
+The event is held in Portuguese and English.
+We are planning to offer this from September on, as the sky will be sufficiently dark earlier than in Summer, making the event mour suitable for the young ones.

 Price: &euro; 20 per family\
 Duration: 1h\
 Age: 4 - 104\
-Location: Anywhere where it is dark.
-That could be your backyard!\
+Location: T.B.A.
+(Anywhere where it is dark.
+That could be your backyard!)\
-Note: During summer the sky is only sufficiently dark from 10PM on.